bernardleanse/CV/README.md

 Always been a problem solver, people would always come to me if something wasn't working on their computer when I was growing up!
 More recently I learned bike mechanics over lockdown and obviously faced many challenges but now competent building one from scratch!
 In my management journey at lundenwic issues would come up all the time which forced me to think clearly and stay calm and carry on in the best way possible.
+Following makers I realised some of the skills I learned had come in to any areas of life even outside of coding where you face a problem, I noticed I was more calm and less overwhelmed, more able to take a step back and break the problem into smaller units and work towards the final goal in incremental steps.

 #### Team Working